 My interest in language acquisition was kindled during my undergraduate studies in German and French at the Universities of Paris-Sorbonne and Bonn where I took a Research Methods in Linguistics class that first introduced me to the topic.
 I went on to get a Master’s degree in linguistics at the University of Marburg, focussing on German dialectology.
 In 2014, I secured a 10-week internship at the Hunter College Language Acquistion Center (LARC) which reinforced my decision to get a PhD in the field.

 As a proponent of open science, I’m part of the organizing team of the Open Science Community Nijmegen (OSCN) and a co-organizer of ReproducibiliTea Nijmegen.
-I’m also a member of the Göttingen Open Source & Science Initiative of Psychology (GOSSIP) and the Society for the Improvement of Psychological Science (SIPS).
 Furthermore, I’m passionate about science communication and making my research accessible for a broader audience.
-This is why I do Skype a Scientist sessions with classrooms, participate in the Letters to a Pre-Scientist program, and used to run the WortSchatzInsel facebook page.
+This is why I do Skype a Scientist sessions with classrooms, participated in the Letters to a Pre-Scientist program, and used to run the WortSchatzInsel facebook page.
 Watch me talk about what I do at the DPZ Science Slam here (in German).

 My first name is pronounced /ˈleːna/ in German, but if you find /eː/ difficult to pronounce, /ˈliːna/, /ˈle͜ɪna/ and /ˈlɛna/ are also fine.
 My last name, Ackermann, is spelled with two n’s.
 My pronouns are she/her (sie/ihr, elle, zij/haar, i.e. female pronouns in all languages that have gendered third-person singular pronouns).